JeffersonQin/upenn-cis-3800-toolchain-demo/README.md

 ## Vim
 - I'm going to assume you're familiar with basic vim.
 - Settings
-    - `jj` escapes normal mode
+    - `jj` escapes to normal mode from insert mode.
-    - Line numbering on
+    - Line numbering on.
-    - Tabs are 4 spaces
+    - Tabs are 4 spaces.
 - Extra goodies
-    - `ctrl p` search for files in git repo.
+    - `ctrl p` search for files in git repo which are opened in buffers.
-        - `buffer` or `b` ...
+        - `:buffer` or `:b` ...
             - `d` delete
             - `p` previous
             - `n` next
+        - `:b <Tab>` to autocomplete with open buffers.
     - linting
-    - auto formatting (with a clangformat file)
+    - auto formatting (with a `.clang-format` file)
+        - Make one [here](https://clangformat.com/), click on a line to see what it does.
+        - Simply put it in the directory root.
-    - good syntax highlighting
+    - Good syntax highlighting
-    - git integration
+    - `git` integration
         - `:GBlame` = see who messed up the code
-    - git line status
+    - `git` line status
 - Plenty of plugins are there, check them out, look at `~/.vimrc`
     - [Plugin Manager](https://github.com/junegunn/vim-plug)
     - [Install More](https://vimawesome.com/)